-The seeds of the dream were planted almost 20 years ago, in 1997, when Alex and Jens Hanson were given a Lindal Living Dreams planbook for Christmas.
-At night, they would sit together over a glass of wine in their Orange County home and flip through the glossy pages, dreaming of the day when they would build their Lindal home, far from the urban sprawl of Southern California.
-They both agreed that the Summit Star Prow, a traditional cedar post-and-beam Lindal with a two-pitched gable roof and dramatic two-story wall of windows, would be the perfect get-away retreat for their future selves.
+In 1997, Alex and Jens Hanson were given a Lindal Living Dreams plan book for Christmas.
+After a hard day’s work (she as a nurse, he as a corporate tax attorney), they would sit in the living room of their ornate Italianate home in Orange County, pour a glass of wine, and flip through the glossy pages, dreaming of the day when they would build their Lindal home, far from the stress and urban sprawl of Southern California.
+They both agreed that the Summit Star Prow, a traditional cedar post-and-beam Lindal with a two-pitched gable roof and dramatic two-story wall of windows, would be the perfect retreat for their future selves.

-Fast forward to 2006, when Jens, a corporate attorney, decided it was time to buy land.
-Alex, a retired nurse, wanted to live somewhere safe and quiet, and Jens started thinking back to his childhood visits to the San Juan Islands north of Seattle, and how peaceful it was there.
+In 2006, Jens decided it was time to buy land.
+He started thinking back to his childhood visits to the San Juan Islands north of Seattle, and how peaceful it was there.
 “I did a lot of research online, and found the perfect spot for us,” he said.
+Alex, now retired, longed for a quiet, safe and peaceful place to relocate.

 They purchased 11 acres of heavily wooded land in the San Juans, 1,600 feet up the side of a mountain, with breathtaking views of the surrounding islands and Cascade mountain range.
 While they weren’t quite ready to build, they had taken the first step in the process.